A Cinderella Christmas

 A Cinderella Christmas is a pantomime version of the fairytale Cinderella, with a book by Kris Lythgoe, using for its score a pastiche of well known pop tunes.
 It was first produced in 2010 at the El Portal Theatre in North Hollywood, California.
-The music includes songs by Lady Gaga, Michael Bublé, Katy Perry, Whitney Houston, Mariah Carey, Jennifer Lopez and Kelly Clarkson among others.
+The music includes songs by Lady Gaga, Michael Bublé, Katy Perry, Whitney Houston, Mariah Carey, Jennifer Lopez and Kelly Clarkson, among others.
 Like other pantomimes, the show includes magic, dancing, singing, acting, audience interactivity and sing-a-long segments.

 Plot

-The story follows the traditional Cinderella fairytale, with some additional characters.
-Buttons is the Butler to wicked stepmother Baroness Hardup, and is Cinderella’s best friend.
-As in most pantomimes, the 4th wall is broken by the cast, who encourage the audience to cheer for Cinderella and boo the Wicked Step-Sisters.
+A Cinderella Christmas retells the classic fairytale, Cinderella, in the style of a British holiday pantomime, combining family-oriented comedy with contemporary pop music and audience interaction.
+Cinderella lives at "Hardup Hall" under the authority of her stepmother, Baroness Hardup.
+Her two stepsisters, Hollywood and Vine, are portrayed by male actors dressed as women for comic effect.
+Her friend Buttons works as the household's servant and serves as a guide for the audience, inviting them to participate by cheering for Cinderella and booing the villains.

+Prince Charming arrives in town to host a Christmas ball and briefly exchanges roles with his aide, Dandini, leading to a case of mistaken identity when he meets Cinderella.
+With assistance from her Fairy Godmother, Cinderella is magically transformed and attends the ball, where she and the Prince dance and fall in love.
+She departs at midnight, leaving behind her glass slipper.

+Buttons supports the Prince in his search for Cinderella, despite his own unreturned romantic affection for her.
+Cinderella’s identity is revealed, she reunites with the Prince, and the stepfamily learns the consequences of their behavior.